iq-motion-control/iq-module-communication-doc/docs/manual/manual_iquart.rst

 Module Support
 ===============
-All Vertiq modules support IQUART, as sumamrized in the tables below.
+All Vertiq modules support IQUART, as summarized in the tables below.

 Speed Modules
 **************